 If the inlet of your sump pump is clogged, your device either stops working or runs inefficiently.
 Before cleaning the inlet screen, make sure you first unplug the sump pump.

 In most cases, you have to eliminate standing water from the basin to gain access to the inlet screen.
 As a next step, inspect the screen and clean it (you can use a wire brush).
 Make sure there’s nothing left that’s blocking it (debris, silt, gravel, etc.).

 Usually, it’s enough to clean the pump inlet screen quarterly unless debris and dirt tend to accumulate rapidly in your sump pit.

 4. Test the Backup Pump (If Applicable)

-Battery-powered backup pumps (such as this one) are highly recommended as they can prevent your basement from flooding if your primary pump fails (for instance, due to power outage).
+Battery-powered backup pumps are highly recommended as they can prevent your basement from flooding if your primary pump fails (for instance, due to a power outage).
 If you have one, make sure you check if it works properly at least once every 3 months.
 If needed, replace the battery.

 Annual Sump Pump Maintenance

 Most annual maintenance tasks can be done properly by an experienced homeowner, however, if you are doing it for the first time, often it’s a good idea to let the job be done by a plumbing expert.

 If you are more of a visual type of person, here is a video that demonstrates the most important steps:

 1. Clean Your Sump Pump